 We'll show you how to build a temporary support wall to hold up the floor above while you tear out the old wall (Photos 1 – 7).
 Then we'll show you how to create the beam supports at each end (Photos 6, 7 and 11).
 Finally, we'll demonstrate a foolproof method for installing the beam itself (Photos 8 – 10).
 You'll need a helper for about an hour to help hoist the new beam into place (Photo 9), but you can do all the other work solo.
 Round up basic carpentry tools, including a cat's paw (nail puller) and a flat bar, a sledgehammer, a circular saw and a reciprocating saw.
 Be sure to pick up a couple of 8-in. coarse-tooth bimetal blades for the reciprocating saw to cut through framing and nails during demolition of the old wall (Photos 6 and 7).

 The first step is to determine whether the wall you're tearing out is a “bearing” wall or a simple “partition” wall.
 A bearing wall carries weight from floors and/or roof above, while a partition wall merely separates two rooms.
-When you remove a bearing wall, you have to add a beam to carry the weight the wall supported (Figure A).
+When you remove a bearing wall, you have to add a beam to carry the weight the wall supported (see Figure A, with accompanying details, in Additional Information, below).
 A partition wall can simply be torn out with no worries about temporary support walls or beams, but you'll still have to go through the same repair work afterward as you would with a bearing wall.

 Know what's in the wall.
 In most cases, electrical boxes and switches can be moved or rerouted relatively easily.
 But plumbing pipes and heat ducts inside the wall are cause for concern.
 If that's the case, contact a plumber and/or heating contractor to find out exactly what's involved in eliminating or moving pipes or ductwork before you start tearing out drywall.
 Apply for an electrical permit if you have to move electrical boxes or cables.